Module leader: S Shaw

 Please see the full Module Specifications for background information relating to all of the APTS modules, including how to interpret the information below.

-Aims: To explore the basic principles of statistical inference: its origins in decision support, the nature of statistical parameters, the different viewpoints of Bayesian and Frequentist approaches, and the meaning and value of ubiquitous constructs such as p-values, confidence sets, and hypothesis tests.
+Aims: To explore a number of statistical principles, such as the likelihood principle and sufficiency principle, and their logical implications for statistical inference.
+To consider the nature of statistical parameters, the different viewpoints of Bayesian and Frequentist approaches and their relationship with the given statistical principles.
+To introduce the idea of inference as a statistical decision problem.
+To understand the meaning and value of ubiquitous constructs such as p-values, confidence sets, and hypothesis tests.

-Learning outcomes: An appreciation for the complexity of statistical inference, a recognition of its inherent subjectivity and the role of expert judgement, knowledge of the key choices that must be made, and scepticism about apparently simple answers to difficult questions.
+Learning outcomes: An appreciation for the complexity of statistical inference, recognition of its inherent subjectivity and the role of expert judgement, the ability to critique familiar inference methods, knowledge of the key choices that must be made, and scepticism about apparently simple answers to difficult questions.

 Preliminaries: Students should have done at least one course in probability and one in statistics.
 Preliminary reading will cover the necessary material on probability.
 For statistics, students should be familiar with: the idea of a statistical model, statistical parameters, the likelihood function, estimators, the maximum likelihood estimator, confidence intervals and hypothesis tests, p-values, Bayesian inference, prior and posterior distributions.